 Proposed Change:

 5.2.3.
 During the 2009-10 winter maintenance period, horizontal slots were cut at the bottom of the stem walls in the upper section of the Oregon shore ladder to allow adult lamprey attachment along a level pathway through the weir.
 Plating was also attached on the diffuser gratings near the ladder walls to create a continuous path for lamprey attachment.
+It was determined that the plating was not being used by adult lamprey and were removed from diffuser grating except in the immediate vicinity of the submerged orifices winter of 2016-17.

 Comments: